"A people without the knowledge of their past history, origin and culture is like a tree without roots." ~ Marcus Garvey

 On August 27, 1893, George Curtis sold the collected properties amounting to approximately hundred acres and the lake (then called Bunnell’s Pond) to the Bridgeport Hydraulic Company (now Aquarion).
 Bridgeport Hydraulic also purchased a large tract of land to the west as a watershed, and proceeded to raise the dam about eight feet, extending the length of the lake by 600 to 700 feet.
 The new dam was built over the old dam and north of it.
 The area around the lake was sparsely populated and several old time residents have owned up to sneaking in to go fishing and swimming in the reservoir.
 The size of the lake at its remoteness probably allowed for ample warning when the water company sent their patrols through for a look.

 Pine Brook Country Club

-In the 1930s, the lake and surrounding properties were purchased from Bridgeport Hydraulic by Benjamin Plotkin, who is described as affable and progressive.
-Mr. Plotkin developed it as a resort for guests, renamed the lake as Pine Brook Country Club.
+In 1930, Benjamin Plotkin purchased 500 acres including what is now known as Pinewood Lake, formerly Upper Bunnell Reservoir, from the Bridgeport Hydraulic Co.
+Plotkin, who is described as affable and progressive, developed it as a resort for guests and renamed the lake as Pine Brook Country Club.

 Mr. Plotkin combined the lure of leading-edge theatre productions with important playwrights and actors with the peaceful vistas of the lake, low prices, and a short trip time from New York.
 Anyone who either didn’t want to take the popular but longer and more expensive trips to the Catskills could reach Pine Brook in a matter of hours for a round trip railroad fare of $1.25 in the 1930s.
 The resort flourished for several years but eventually became unprofitable, no doubt in part because of the many impacts of World War II.